laurakalbag/accessibilityforeveryonedotsite/README.md

 ## Acknowledgements

-- The book content was converted to Markdown using [Dancing Queen, the ABA Book Parser](https://github.com/eaton/dq) by [Eaton](https://eaton.fyi/).
+- The book content was converted to Markdown using [Dancing Queen, the ABA Book Parser](https://github.com/eaton/dq) by [Jeff Eaton](https://eaton.fyi/).

 - The core site/book template and styles are from [a-book-departs](https://github.com/Wilto/a-book-departs) by [Mat Marquis](https://hire.wil.to/).